wildfly/quickstart/ha-singleton-deployment/README.md

 ## Undeploy the Archives

-1. Ensure all ${product.name} servers are started.
+1. Ensure all WildFly servers are started.
 2. Navigate to the root directory of this quickstart in the command prompt.
 3. Use the following commands to undeploy the artifacts: